yahav876/Yahav-DevOps/kube-student/deploy-redis/README.md

 # Introduction

-Hi , Here i will show you how to you can create a kubernetes cluster , installing helm for deploying and finally deploy a redis on your kubernetes cluster with configuration and security enabled.
+Hi , Here i will show you how to you can create a kubernetes cluster , installing helm for deploying complex applications and finally deploy a redis on your kubernetes cluster with configuration and security enabled.

 # Requirements